A video explainer of the six key types of digital marketing investments

 Senior managers like business owners, the finance or operations directors ultimately want to know what they need to invest in at a top-level and the returns they will get.
 There will be a finite budget assigned to online marketing for the year and they want to ensure people are spending their time on the right activities and investing in the right types of media to get a positive return.

-To help explain, I’ve introduced digital in these workshops using these five essential parts of digital marketing that every business needs to invest in on a continuous basis.
+To help explain, I’ve introduced digital in these workshops using these six essential parts of digital marketing that every business needs to invest in on a continuous basis:

 The days of updating a website every few years, or only paying for exposure during campaigns should be over.
 The future is ‘always-on marketing‘.